-The shore power feature provides AC current to the battery charger located in the aft rigging compartment near the batteries.
+The shore power feature provides AC current to the battery charger located in the aft rigging compartment.
 This is a dedicated system, supplying power only to the battery charger.
 It does not supply current to any other panels or devices on your boat.
-The shore power is utilized by connecting a heavy-duty cable supplied with the boat to an appropriate external power source.
+The shore power is used by connecting the heavy duty cable supplied with the boat to an appropriate external power source.
 This cable provides power to the boat's shore power inlet that is wired to the breaker under the aft starboard gunwale.